Behind the scenes of the Powell-Trump power struggle

 • Long-term economic competitiveness

-There are some bright spots — including expectations of increased foreign investment driven by large-scale Canadian projects — but the road ahead isn’t simple.
+There are some bright spots, including expectations of increased foreign investment driven by large-scale Canadian projects; however, the road ahead isn’t simple.

 The Bottom Line